 Grab-N-Go: Crafts around the world series

-A cultural learning opportunity for youth is being created and piloted throughout Michigan with Michigan State University Extension’s 4-H Grab-N-Go Crafts Around the World series.
+A cultural learning opportunity for youth has been created and piloted throughout Michigan with Michigan State University Extension’s 4-H Grab-N-Go Crafts Around the World series.
 The grab-n-go documents were originally designed for hands-on learning experiences delivered through “Crafts Around the World” sessions during the Michigan 4-H Winterfest.
-During the COVID-19 pandemic and need for virtual programming ideas, these learning documents on how to make simple crafts from all seven continents: Africa, Antarctica, Europe, Asia, Australia, North America and South America.
+During the COVID-19 pandemic and need for virtual programming ideas, these learning documents on how to make simple crafts from six of the seven continents—Africa, Europe, Asia, Australia, North America and South America—became very popular.

 As a project within Michigan 4-H, experiential learning is also highlighted.
-Those teaching the craft can help participants reflect on their experiences by using such phrases as “Do it,” “What happened?”
-“What’s important?”
-“So what?” and “Now what?”
+Those teaching the craft can help participants reflect on their experiences by encouraging thought and discussion with these questions: What happened?
+What’s important?
+So what?
+And now what?

 At the Kettunen Center in Tustin, Michigan, the 2020 Michigan 4-H Winterfest participants got to pilot and try out seven of the activities.
 Suggestions and comments were added to the pilot activities for improvement, which included an instructional video.
 The How to Make an Origami 4-H Clover instructional video was created with closed captioning and a link to the video was added to the sheet.
 If you would like to test out your origami skills even more, check out the MSU Extension news article, “Why I make Japanese origami cranes,” which also has an instructional video included.

-If you would like to pilot one of the new 2021 Crafts Around the World activities, please reach out to the MSU Extension children and youth institute leadership/civic engagement team at MSUE.DL.4HLeadership@msu.edu or me, Janis Brinn, at firstname.lastname@example.org.
-The current seven continent activities are:
+If you would like to pilot one of the new 2021 Crafts Around the World activities, please reach out to the MSU Extension children and youth institute leadership, civic and cultural engagement team at 4H.LCCE.email@example.com or me, Janis Brinn, at firstname.lastname@example.org.
+The current activities are:

-- Polish Wycinanki: Traditional cut-paper (Europe)
+- Europe: Polish Wycinanki: Traditional Cut-Paper

-- Huichol Picture: Yarn Art (North America)
+- North America: Huichol Picture: Yarn Art

-- Indigenous Art: Aborigional Dot Painting (Australia)
+- Australia/Oceania: Indigenous Art Aboriginal Dot Painting

-- Origami 4-H Clover (Asia)
+- Asia: Japanese Origami 4-H Clover

 Michigan State University Extension and the Michigan 4-H Youth Development program help to prepare youth as positive and engaged leaders and global citizens by providing educational experiences and resources for youth interested in developing knowledge and skills in these areas.